Editorial by Merritt Clifton

 Some black guests were visible at the Humane Society of the U.S.’ annual Expos in Daytona Beach in May 2014 and New Orleans in April 2015.
 Almost all, however, were either employed outside the humane cause or were visitors from Africa.

-African-American vegetarian and vegan advocates were visible at the AR 2014 and 2015 animal rights conferences in Los Angeles and Alexandria, Virginia, but none appeared to represent any part of the animal sheltering or animal rights advocacy communities other than the vegetarian/vegan sector.
+African-American vegetarian and vegan advocates were visible at the AR 2014, 2015, and 2016 animal rights conferences in Los Angeles and Alexandria, Virginia, including one banquet speaker, but none appeared to represent any part of the animal sheltering or animal rights advocacy communities other than the vegetarian/vegan sector.

 Since Miller was hired, a few other people of African ancestry have become prominent in shelter work, perhaps most notably longtime National Animal Care & Control Association board member Keith Robinson, but chiefly in the realm of public service, where affirmative action hiring has long been required by law.
 A convention of Afro-American executive directors of humane societies could probably be held around one small table, and would still have empty chairs.